Approved courses and attendance monitoring requirements

 ♦ Advanced Diploma in Travel, Tourism & Hospitality Management, awarded by the ATHE & OTHM

 Global London College has strict policies on monitoring attendance of all its students.
-The attendance monitoring team of the college visits each classroom daily with attendance register to double check each student`s attendance and to ensure that system is not abused .Any student found attempting to abuse the system gets immediately suspended followed by a disciplinary action.
+The attendance monitoring team of the college visits each classroom daily with the attendance register to double check each student`s attendance and to ensure that system is not abused .Any student found attempting to abuse the system gets immediately suspended followed by a disciplinary action.
 The system automatically shows absences, and a warning letter or an email is sent to a student who misses five expected contacts.
 If the student misses 10 expected contacts then his registration will be cancelled and the student`s attendance will be reported to UK Border Agency.

 ♦ Students who voluntarily withdraw from Global London College.